hadze/machinelearning/tutorials/nlp/word_embedding/Readme.md

 ## Description

+Generally speaking, converting words to vectors, or word vectorization, is a natural language processing (NLP) process.
+The process uses language models / techniques to map words into vector space.
+In fact it represents each word by a vector of real numbers.
+Meanwhile, it allows words with similar meanings have similar representations.

 This code will execute the following steps:

 * Create a checkpoint folder in order to store the meta and vectorfiles